Québec City at its Best

 Credit: SAM Zoom

 The Québec Winter Carnival is a time for having fun.
 There’s a lot to see and do, so pull on your boots and tuques and get out there!
-Visit the majestic Loto-Québec’s Ice Palace, then next stop is Videotron’s logging camp, Camp à Jos, where it’s all about the friends and the festive vibe.
+Visit the majestic Loto-Québec’s Ice Palace which will feature Pixel, an immersive experience that engages you in the joy of gaming, then next stop is Videotron’s logging camp, Camp à Jos, where it’s all about the friends and the festive vibe.
 Go for a bite and a pint and stay for a “swing your partner.”
 Try your hand at the logging games and make a few friends while you’re at it!

 Local Tip: Dress for Success